Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Magic/Spirit.md

 shape.
 The shape can be both a transformed matter or purely an illusion.

-Higher spirits usually aren't beholden to physical world's limitations, being able to transcend death or being connected to body-vehicle; they can also warp the reality rather easily being still very familiar with **void energy**.
+Higher spirits usually aren't beholden to physical world's limitations, being able to transcend death or connection to body-vehicle; they can also warp the reality rather easily being still very familiar with **void energy**.

 ### Common spirits
-Regular spirits (or souls) include all living beings with moderate or low connection to magic - which includes all races, creatures and animals.
+Regular spirits (or souls) define all living beings with moderate or low connection to magic - which includes all races, creatures and animals.
 They are very bounded to physical reality, and so their magic is intertwined between the small resources of void energy and physical body, with all its limitations.